2023 Most Popular Online Public Health Schools in Georgia

 The following schools top our list of the Most Popular Online Public Health Colleges.

-Our analysis found South University’s online programs to be the most popular school for public health students who want to pursue an online degree in Georgia.
-South University's online programs is a moderately-sized private for-profit school located in the medium-sized city of Savannah.
+Our 2023 rankings named South University’s online programs the most popular online school in Georgia for public health students.
+South University's online programs is a moderately-sized private for-profit school located in the midsize city of Savannah.

 After completing their degree, public health graduates from South University's online programs carry an average student debtload of $55,399.